Tundra Space

 BEHAVIORAL

-All messages, delivered digitally via PsyMe, differ in content.
 The Day 1 introductory message presents a daily walking goal consistent with WHO recommendations and informs participants that subsequent messages describe the benefits of walking.
-Participants will be encouraged to pursue the goal according to their individual capabilities.
-Messages delivered from Day 2 to Day 13 are designed to activate different positive nostalgic experiences related to walking and movement, including past memories, emotions, bodily sensations, personal values, and self-concepts.
-These messages link walking behaviour to such positive experiences using counterfactual formulations (e.g., "If you walk as much as possible today, you may reconnect with sensations your body knows well.").
+Participants will be encouraged to pursue the physical activity goal according to their individual capabilities.
+Messages delivered from Day 2 to Day 13 aim to activate different positive nostalgic experiences related to walking and movement, including past memories, emotions, bodily sensations, personal values, and self-concepts.
+The messages link walking behaviour to such positive experiences using counterfactual formulations (e.g., "If you walk a little more today, you may reconnect with sensations your body knows well.").
 Message openings vary and include exclamatory statements, memory prompts, or rhetorical questions.
 The Day 14 message concludes the intervention.

 BEHAVIORAL